GerardGascon/GerardGascon/README.md

 The **SEGA Mega Drive** is quite an old console right?
 But that's no reason for not trying to make a game, so here I am, procrastinating while trying to accomplish my goal to complete a full game that can runs on original hardware without any problem.

-While I don't finish the game, I'll be uploading some videos (Spanish only) whenever I can to show what I'm doing on my [YouTube](https://www.youtube.com/channel/UCB669nq6P6WU2mP6RYVtEig)!

 # Projects

 ### Tools